Aliens Exist: Composition

 DeLonge wrote the tune about UFOs.
 (Pictured: Famous supposed UFO over New Jersey, 1952).

 According to sheet music published at Musicnotes.com by Kobalt Music Publishing America, "Aliens Exist" is written in common time with a fast tempo of 216 beats per minute, and is set in the key of B major.
 DeLonge's vocal parts span from A♯_{3} to F♯_{4}.

 "Aliens Exist" examines "youthful bewilderment at the universe around you," according to writer Luca Cimarusti.
 DeLonge uses the song's lyrics to convince listeners of the legitimacy of his claims; he facetiously acknowledges that "we all know conspiracies are dumb."
 DeLonge suggests the CIA has suppressed information: "I know the CIA would say/What you hear is all hearsay."
 The song ends with the lyric "twelve majestic lies," an allusion to the Majestic 12, a purported organization of 1940s-era government scientists studying alien spacecraft.

 In a 2000 program for their arena tour, DeLonge delves into the song's subject matter:

 As a hobby all I ever do is read books and study material on UFOs and government conspiracies.
 So I wrote a song about a guy talking about aliens as though he's had a weird experience but nobody believes him, they think he's full of shit.
 But he's directing his angst toward the government, because the government knows there's something going on. [...]
 I think it's just a cool song coming from that point of view.

 Release and reception

 "Aliens Exist" debuted as part of a medley of songs with 30-second snippets available to stream on a2b music, an early digital music service owned by AT&T. It was officially released as a part of Enema of the State on June 1, 1999.
+An early review from E!
+Online interpreted the song as "deftly us[ing] abduction lore as a metaphor for the way adolescence at some point makes each of us feel like a creature from outer space."
 Houston Chronicle reporter Mike Damante ranked it among the band's best, calling it hugely "underrated", while Chris Payne at Billboard praised it for its break from "the mold of pop-punk lyrical tropes."
 Tolly Wright at Vulture characterized it as "fun, if unmemorable."